Squats are one of the most popular and discussed fitness movements and yet many people still perform them incorrectly.

 9. Abdomen – during squat, involve the abdominal muscles

-10. Depth – Try to make the squat as deep as possible so that the hip joint is at the same level as the knee joint.
+10. Depth – Try to make itt as deep as possible so that the hip joint is at the same level as the knee joint.
 Of course, if you are a beginner, it is good to have a partner by your side to tell you if you have bent too much or have an incorrect leg position.

 1. Bulgarian Split Squat

 2. Sumo Squats

 3. Jump Squat